 Keep topics relevant to your students’ interests.
 If homework is related to things the class enjoy students are more likely to be interested in doing it.
 Football fans would most likely enjoy preparing a profile of their favorite player for homework and presenting it to class.

 Always acknowledge and take an interest in homework done – either have buddy marking, or mark it yourself.
+Or, even better, you might use the homework for a class activity.
 Students don’t like doing tasks in a void.

 Get students to work together on homework tasks, in pairs.
 It can be fun for them to get together and prepare something as a team.
 Vary the type of homework you give.
 Giving the same types of homework task, such as gap fill, or reading and writing, can be limiting, especially to students who have other skills or learning styles.
 If kids are spending all day reading and writing at a desk in school, see if your homework can be different.

 Vary the type of homework you give.
 Giving the same types of homework task, such as gap fill, or reading and writing, can be limiting, especially to students who have other skills or learning styles.
 If kids are spending all day reading and writing at a desk in school, see if your homework can be different.
 Here are some ideas: